 For where I am going I cannot quite say.
 After eighteen years, it is time for me to explore the unknown world beyond Aegea.
 I need this time to discover myself because I do not feel I am quite ready.
 I know out there are some of the Greek thinkers whom I can study from in the vastness of knowledge held in the libraries from Athens to Alexandria.
 I do not know when I am coming back.
 Think of this as part of my training father.
 Farewell.

 "Can I see that letter Apollus?"
 Father asked.
 Apollus handed him the letter.

 Father tore the letter in two, crumbled it up, and threw it in the fire.

-"He got into his head," father muttered as he walked away with a look of disdain.
-I sat there in shock, confused.
-But there was another emerging feeling.
-We were so different, and we were never close as children, but somehow I was saddened.
+"He got inside his head," father muttered as he walked away with a look of disdain.
+I sat there in a stupor.
+We were so different.
+Even as children we were never that close, but I was saddened by the news.
 Why would he leave so abruptly?
-What prompted the rash move?
-Who got inside his mind?
+What prompted the hasty move?
+Who got 'inside his mind?'
 What about the diplomat who also left today?
 Did Barbarius accompany him?
-Just when I had arrived home I was bombarded by life-altering news that flipped my world upside down.
-Just then Grandfather entered the room.
+Just when I had arrived home my world was flipped upside down.
+Just then Grandfather entered from the tablinum.

 "I assume you heard the news," I said softly.
 He nodded.

 "Your brother will return.
 Young men usually act foolishly," he said in a matter-of-fact tone.
 "Your heads are still growing, and you have not quite reached the in-betweens of the scale.
 In other words I am trying to say stability.
 He will make his way just like I did at his age."
 Grandfather took a seat next to me, who seemed to be not bothered that I left half of the couch damp.